GowthamanAyyasami/test/README.md

 Open the Test script class and call the **executeShell(String shellFilePath)** method where the Shell script needs to be executed.

-	a.
-The argument to this method is the shell file path, which is provided in the Element Repository file.
+	* The argument to this method is the shell file path, which is provided in the Element Repository file.

-	b.
-The job yaml file path is provided in the element Element Repository file.
+	* The job yaml file path is provided in the element Element Repository file.

 	c.
 The log directory can be provided if required and the key for log directory is "LOG_FILE=" followed by the value.